-ARTICLE 10.12 INCLEMENT OR HAZARDOUS CONDITIONS (Prior Article 50) Section 1.
+ARTICLE 10.12 INCLEMENT OR HAZARDOUS CONDITIONS (Prior Article 50)

-- A. The Employer/Agency designated official(s) may close or curtail offices, facilities, or operations because of inclement or hazardous conditions.
-The Employer/Agency will announce such closure or curtailment to employees no later than 5:00 a.m., and may accomplish this through pre-designated internet web site, telephone trees, radio stations and/or television media.
+Section 1.
+The Employer/Agency designated official(s) may implement a full day closure or curtailment (delayed opening or partial closure) of offices, facilities, or operations because of inclement weather or hazardous conditions.
+The Employer/Agency will announce such full-day closure or curtailment (delayed opening) to employees no later than 5:00 a.m. and may provide this information through methods such as mass notification systems, pre-designated internet web site, telephone trees, radio stations and/or television media.
 The Agency shall notify employees of these designations and post the notices on Agency bulletin boards by November 1st of each year.
-Notifications do not apply to employees who are required by the Employer/Agency to report to work. - B. Where the Employer/Agency has announced a delayed opening pursuant to Section 1(a), employees are responsible for continuing to monitor the reporting sites for updated information related to the delay or potential closure.
+Employees are responsible for continuing to monitor for updated information or notifications related to the curtailment or potential closure.